CLASSIFICATIONS EXPLAINED

 These are as follows:

 > You can only have six sighter arrows before you start scoring and only at the longest distance.
-(You can’t shoot several ends until you are scoring well and then start to score)
+You can not shoot several ends until you are scoring well and then start to score.

 > You must continue to shoot all ends of the round without taking a break or not scoring a poor end.